andyholmes/andyholmes.github.io/_articles/subprocesses-in-gjs.md

         null
     );

-    // Any streams we don't want we have to close any ways, otherwise we may
+    // Any unsused streams still have to be closed explicitly, otherwise the
-    // leak the file descriptors
+    // file descriptors may be left open GLib.close(stdin);
-    GLib.close(stdin);

     // Okay, now let's get output stream for `stdout`